Alice and Bob on $\Bbb X$: reversal, coupling, renewal: Proof of Theorem ( )

 \item Let $k\ge 2$, and suppose $\alpha_i$, $\beta_i$ have been constructed for $i=1,2,\dots,k$.
 We then let

 \end{romlist} Note that the length of $\gamma_i$ is $Q_i+M_i$.

 \begin{lemma} The sequence $X=L_0\gamma_1\gamma_2\cdots$ is an independent sequence of fair coin tosses. \end{lemma}

 This does not require proof beyond the above remarks.
 The lemma provides a representation of a random sequence in terms of an initial tailrun, followed by independent copies of $\gamma_1$ in tandem.
 Each $\gamma_i$ occupies a time-slot, and within this slot there appears a sequence of coin-tosses; according to the flip of another fair coin, we either retain this sequence or we reverse it (see \eqref{eq:8n}).
 (Some minor details concerning initial and final heads are omitted from this overview).
-Lemma \ref{lem:3} provides the setting for a coupling of \Aa-excursions and B-excursions.